Our Team

 Rachel holds a Master of Social Work (Q) from Monash University, Bachelor of Counselling from Edith Cowan University, and Diploma of Professional Counselling.
 She is trained in trauma-informed therapy, EMDR, ACT, and DBT, and has a Certificate IV in Training and Assessment.

-Rachel is a member (level 4) of the Australian Counselling Association (ACA), a member of the College of Clinical Counsellors (CCC), an accredited member of the Australian Association of Social Workers (AASW), a registered clinical supervisor, and an Associate Member of the EMDR Association of Australia (EMDRAA).
+Rachel is a clinical member of the Psychotherapy and Counselling Federation of Australia (PACFA), a member of the College of Clinical Counsellors (CCC), an accredited member of the Australian Association of Social Workers (AASW), a registered clinical supervisor, and an Associate Member of the EMDR Association of Australia (EMDRAA).

 Policy, Advocacy & Stakeholder Relations Manager